anuska-antara/grade-card/README.md

 1. Download the project files to your local machine.
-2. Compile the program using a C compiler (e.g., gcc) in GitBash cd case-study gcc main.c std_detail.c marks_entry.c grade.c display.c -o all
+2. Compile the program using a C compiler (e.g., gcc) in GitBash command to compile: mingw32 -make -f makefile gcc main.c entry.c std_detail.c calculate.c displays.c -o all
 3. Run the compiled executable.
    ./all
 4. Follow the prompts to input student details and marks for ISA 1, ISA 2, and ESA.